3scale-demos/3scale-gitops/README.md

 Configure the repositories to be connected by the ArgoCD application

-Click `Manager your repositories, projects, settings` icon on the left panel of the ArgoCD console, Click `Repositories` and Click either `Connect repo using SSH` OR `Connect repo using HTTPS` and fill in the form as shown below
+Click `Manage your repositories, projects, settings` icon on the left panel of the ArgoCD console, Click `Repositories` and Click either `Connect repo using SSH` OR `Connect repo using HTTPS` and fill in the form as shown below and click `CONNECT`.
+Make sure it is SUCCESSFUL.

 ![](images/gitops-connectrepo.png)